SolaceLabs/event-discovery-agent/docs/limitations.md

 # Limitations

+## Interferences between the Discovery and Solace DTO features

+In the case where:
+1. Event brokers have DMRs or MNR networks
+2. The DTO feature is enabled and publishers and subscribers are on different nodes in the network
+3. The node that is used to collect Discovery data is not a publisher or subscriber node of the DTO topic

+Then subscribers would observe intermittent message losses.
+It would be difficult to troubleshoot as by the time administrators are notified of the issues, the Discovery agent would have finished its runs and the issues would have stopped.

+We therefore recommend not to use the Discovery 1.0 feature (event-discovery-agent) and the DTO feature concurrently.

 ## Apache Kafka Plugin
 * Only a single connector cluster can be specified.
 * Only the last message on each topic is examined for schema inference.
 It would be better to examine multiple messages to get more accurate representation of the event's schema.